 The first month of 2014 has come and gone.
 Didn’t it go fast?
 It sure did for me!
-I got quite caught up in January making blocks for my Reach for the Stars sampler quilt (see the three posts directly under this one) but still managed to complete a five-year-old Unfinished Object.
+I got quite caught up in January making blocks for my Reach for the Stars sampler quilt (see the three previous posts) but still managed to complete a five-year-old Unfinished Object.

 That would be Checkerboard Square, designed by Alex Anderson and featuring her line of fabric, Never Enough Romance, for P&B Fabrics.
 My progress as of Jan.
 12: